Summer in Paradise

 Summer in Paradise is the twenty-seventh studio album by American rock band the Beach Boys, released on August 3, 1992, by Brother Records.
-Produced by Terry Melcher, it is their only album made without the involvement of Brian Wilson, and has been regarded as the band's critical and commercial low point, failing to chart in either the US or UK and receiving almost unanimously negative reviews.
+Produced by Terry Melcher, it is their only album made without the involvement of Brian Wilson, and has been regarded as the band's critical and commercial low point, failing to chart in either the US or UK and receiving unanimously negative reviews.
 In North America, it was the group's first album to be released only on CD and cassette, with a rare vinyl pressing released only in South Korea.
 The Beach Boys did not record another album of predominantly original material until That's Why God Made the Radio in 2012.
 Summer in Paradise was left out of Capitol's Beach Boys CD reissue campaign of 2000 to 2001, as well as all other reissues for most of the group's discography.
 Both it and its predecessor, Still Cruisin', are currently out of print.